Wyatt Earp

-Earp died on January 13, 1929.
-Known as a Western lawman, gunfighter, and boxing referee, he had earned notoriety for his handling of the Fitzsimmons–Sharkey fight and his role in the O.K.
+Earp died in 1929, notorious for his handling of the Fitzsimmons–Sharkey fight and role in the O.K.
 Corral gunfight.
-This changed only after his death when the extremely flattering biography Wyatt Earp: Frontier Marshal by Stuart N. Lake was published in 1931, becoming a bestseller and creating his reputation as a fearless lawman.
+This changed only after his death when the flattering biography Wyatt Earp: Frontier Marshal by Stuart N. Lake was published in 1931, becoming a bestseller and creating his reputation as a fearless lawman.
 Since then, Earp's fame and notoriety have been increased by films, television shows, biographies, and works of fiction.
 Long after his death, he has many devoted detractors and admirers.

 Early life

-Wyatt Berry Stapp Earp was born on March 19, 1848, the fourth child of Nicholas Porter Earp and his second wife, Virginia Ann Cooksey.
-He was named after his father's commanding officer in the Mexican–American War, Captain Wyatt Berry Stapp, of the 2nd Company Illinois Mounted Volunteers.
-Some evidence supports Wyatt Earp's birthplace as 406 S. 3rd St. in Monmouth, Illinois, though the street address is disputed by Monmouth College professor and historian William Urban.
-The Wyatt Earp Birthplace, Inc., 1986, was placed on the National Register of Historic Places 1999.
-The Illinois Historic Preservation Agency visited the home at 406 So.
-3rd St. and submitted the nomination.
-Wyatt had seven full siblingsJames, Virgil, Martha, Morgan, Warren, Virginia, and Adeliaand an elder half-brother, Newton, from his father's first marriage.
+Wyatt Berry Stapp Earp was born on March 19, 1848, in Monmouth, Illinois, the fourth child of Nicholas Porter Earp and his second wife, Virginia Ann Cooksey.
+He was named after his father's commanding officer in the Mexican–American War, Captain Wyatt Berry Stapp, of the 2nd Company, Illinois Mounted Volunteers.
+Some evidence supports Earp's birthplace as 406 S. 3rd St. in Monmouth, Illinois, though the street address is disputed.

 In March 1849, or in early 1850, Nicholas Earp joined about a hundred other people in a plan to relocate to San Bernardino County, California, where he intended to buy farmland.
 Just 150 mi west of Monmouth on the journey, their daughter Martha became ill.
-The family stopped and Nicholas bought a new 160 acre farm 7 mi northeast of Pella, Iowa.
-Martha died there on May 26, 1856.
+The family stopped and Nicholas bought a new 160 acre farm 7 mi northeast of Pella, Iowa, where Martha died on May 26, 1856.

 Nicholas and Virginia Earp's last child, Adelia, was born in June 1861 in Pella.
 Newton, James, and Virgil joined the Union Army on November 11, 1861.
-Their father was busy recruiting and drilling local companies, so Wyatt and his two younger brothers, Morgan and Warren, were left in charge of tending 80 acre of corn.
-Wyatt was only 13 years old, too young to enlist, but he tried on several occasions to run away and join the army.
+Their father was busy recruiting and drilling local companies, so Earp and his two younger brothers, Morgan and Warren, were left in charge of tending 80 acre of corn.
+Earp tried several times to run away and enlist, but at 13, he was too young.
 Each time, his father found him and brought him home.
 James was severely wounded in Fredericktown, Missouri, and returned home in summer 1863.
 Newton and Virgil fought several battles in Missouri, Mississippi, and Tennessee, and later followed the family to California.